JoyleneKirui/tuzo-awwards/README.md

 # By Joylene Kirui

 ## Description
-This is an application that allows users to post a project they have created for reviewby other users.
+This is an application that allows users to post a project they have created for review by other users.

 ## Preview
 ![](AWWARD.png)